 Hello!
-This tutorial will show you how to grow apple trees straight from the seed.
+This tutorial will show you how to grow apple trees from seed.

-So first, here are some things you should know:
+First, here are a few things you should know:

 Now, to start!

 Teachers!
 Did you use this instructable in your classroom?